 However, McGregor won his next eight bouts to secure a place at UFC Fight Night 26.
 He beat Marcus Brimage by a TKO in Stockholm, Sweden.

-Conor made the trip to United States for UFC Fight Night 26 and the Dubliner emerged victorious thanks to a unanimous verdict.
+Conor made the trip to United States for UFC Fight Night 26 and the Dubliner emerged victorious thanks to an unanimous verdict.

-However, McGregor tore his anterior cruciate ligament (ACL) during the fight and was sidelined for 10 months.
+However, McGregor tore his Anterior Cruciate Ligament during the fight and was sidelined for 10 months.

 In front of a partisan Dublin crowd, McGregor produced the performance of the night when he beat Diego Brandão at UFC Fight Night 46.